12 Beginner Acrylic Painting Techniques Every Artist Should Know

 Explore line and dot gradations

-5: Gradations with Lines and Dots
+6. Gradations with Lines & Dots

 Positive space painting technique